 Grass stem.
 Coloured scanning electron micrograph (SEM) of a section through a grass stem (family Graminaceae).
-The surface is covered in a waxy epidermis (green) that helps to prevent water loss.
-Within the stem are vascular bundles (red), which consist of phloem and xylem tissues.
-Xylem transports water and mineral nutrients from the roots throughout the plant, while the phloem transports carbohydrates and hormones around the plant.
-Surrounding the vascular bundles is the cortex (brown).
-This is made up of sclerenchyma, which is supportive tissue, and parenchyma tissue, where the primary plant functions take place.
+At upper centre is the vascular bundle, which consists of phloem (turquoise) and xylem tissue.
+Xylem is composed of annular tracheids (light green), pitted vessels (yellow), fibrous tracheids (grey) and an intercellular space (round, bottom).
+The xylem transports water and mineral nutrients from the roots throughout the plant, while the phloem carries carbohydrates and hormones around the plant.
+The vascular bundle is enclosed in a sheath (dark green) and surrounded by sclerenchyma (brown thick-walled cells), which is supportive tissue, and parenchyma (brown thin- walled cells), where the primary plant functions take place.

 Model release not required.
 Property release not required.